MoazAbde/MoazAbde/README.md

 About Me

-I'm a second year student at the University of Alberta pursuing a Bachelor of Applied Science in Computer Engineering Software option degree.
+I'm a third year student at the University of Alberta pursuing a Bachelor of Applied Science in Computer Engineering Software option degree.

-Currently, I am looking for summer 2022 Engineering internships.
+Currently, I am looking for winter 2023 Engineering internships.
 I am eager to apply what I learned into real life problems.

 In my free time, I enjoy playing sports competitively (soccer and golf), hanging out with friends, and traveling the world!